drivendataorg/zamba/docs/docs/configurations.md

 #### `cache_dir (FilePath, optional)`

 The directory where the trained model will be saved.
-If it is `None` (the default), the model will be cached to an automatic temp directory. <!-- TODO: how to find this directory?><!-->
+If it is `None` (the default), the model will be cached to an automatic temp directory at `~/.cache/zamba`

 #### `split_proportions (dict(str, int), optional)`